resolutionathens/facilitron-news/content/platform-features/pricing.md

 </div>

 <div class="row mb-5 px-5 align-items-center">
-  <h3 class="h3-responsive">Facilitron charges service fees of 6-12% on all approved, external rentals with a dollar value greater than zero.</h2>
+  <h2 class="h2-responsive vertical-callout">Facilitron charges service fees of 6-12% on all approved, external rentals with a dollar value greater than zero.</h2>
   <div class="col-md-6">
     <p>Reservations such as internal use reservations with no associated dollar amount are fully supported like any other reservation and incur no service fees.
-Reservations subject to charges but waived by authorized administrators also incur no service fees.
-Only the final adjusted and administrator approved dollar amounts are subject to service fees.</p>
+Reservations subject to charges but waived by authorized administrators also incur no service fees. <b>Only the final adjusted and administrator approved dollar amounts are subject to service fees</b>.</p>
     <p>Facilitron collects all payments/refunds and issues disbursements directly to facility owners each month.
-Facility owners can choose to absorb service fees (deducted as a commission in Facilitron’s monthly payment), pass fees onto the external renters, or split fees between the two.</p>
+Facility owners can choose to absorb service fees (deducted as a commission from Facilitron’s monthly payment), pass fees onto the external renters, or split fees between the two.</p>
   </div>
   <div class="col-md-6">
     <table class="f-table">